Ghadir-class submarine: Number built

 Iran does not disclose the number of its submarines.
 Sources differ in determining the number of Ghadir submarines built and operated, with estimates ranging between 10 and 21 units, as of 2019.

 According to 2020 edition of the Military Balance published by the International Institute of Strategic Studies (IISS), Iran operates 14 submarines in this class.
 Farzin Nadimi of The Washington Institute estimated that about 20 are in service as of 2020.

-On the report of Jane's Fighting Ships, one was lost in April 2014 during an exercise, while American military intelligence says she was reportedly sank on patrol, possibly due to collision with rocks.
+On the report of Jane's Fighting Ships, one was lost in April 2014 during an exercise, while American military intelligence says she was reportedly sunk on patrol, possibly due to collision with rocks.

 Anthony Cordesman wrote in 2016 that Iran has up to 17 Ghadir submarines.